super35link/NoSQL-backend/README.md

 # FastAPI Social Media Backend

-A robust social media backend built with FastAPI, featuring a multi-database architecture for optimal performance and scalability.
+A robust social media backend built with FastAPI, featuring a modern NoSQL-focused architecture for optimal performance and scalability.
 The system supports advanced content management, semantic search, engagement tracking, and content classification.

+> **Note: We are currently in the process of transitioning to a fully NoSQL approach.
+Some parts of the codebase are under construction as we migrate from our previous hybrid database architecture.**

 ## 🏗️ Architecture

 ### Databases
-- **PostgreSQL**: Core data and relationships
-- **MongoDB**: Engagement tracking and metrics
+- **MongoDB**: Primary database for core data, relationships, and document storage
 - **Qdrant**: Vector database for semantic search
+- **Redis**: Caching and real-time features

 ### Tech Stack
 - Python 3.10+
 - FastAPI
-- SQLAlchemy
 - Motor (MongoDB async driver)
 - Sentence Transformers
 - Pydantic